2015

 Chepstow Wassail 2015

-Boekka acquired another ‘Oss rider who was the shortest one so far.
-This meant that Penkevyll did not tower above the other ‘Osses as she had in previous years.
-The rider was also a founder member of a local Morris side, so I danced with them on a few occasions.
+Boekka acquired another ‘Oss rider who was much shorter than our past riders.
+Penkevyll did not tower above the other ‘Osses as she had in previous years which changed her presence and energy.
+I could also reach her head without her having to bend as far.
+The rider was also a founder member of a local Morris side that I danced with on a few occasions.

 St Pirans Day Redruth 2015